 Applications must be submitted by completing the official grant form.
 Applications must be submitted electronically at firstname.lastname@example.org.
 All supporting documents must be submitted in a single PDF document, which follows the sequence of the application form.

-The Royal College Education Research Development Committee and a cadre of expert scholars and researchers assess proposals and identify successful applicants.
+The Royal College Education Research Grants Committee and a cadre of expert scholars and researchers assess proposals and identify successful applicants.

 Selection is based on the application’s scientific merit and its relevance to the grant’s objective regarding CanMEDS, as well as the clarity of the proposal and the strength of the research team.